momentohq/public-dev-docs/docs/develop/tutorials/serverless-cache-walkthrough/3-configuring-momento.md

 ---
 sidebar_position: 3
+Description: In this tutorial, learn to configure Momento Serverless Cache for use in your application
 ---

-# Configuring Momento in Serverless
+# Configuring Momento Serverless Cache

-In the previous step, we deployed a basic serverless application using AWS Lambda, API Gateway, and DynamoDB.
+In the previous step, we deployed a basic serverless application using AWS Lambda, API Gateway, and Amazon DynamoDB.
 With this, we implemented the basics of account management within our application.

 In the next few steps, we're going to add caching to our serverless application using Momento.
 The account management service will be heavily relied upon by other services, so we want to make sure it is fast and reliable.
 Using a cache will reduce latency and the load on our primary database.